 The House of Clergy is made up of the Lower House of the Convocation of Canterbury and the Lower House of the Convocation of York joined into one House.
-It consists of clergy (other than bishops) who have been elected, appointed or chosen in accordance with Canon H 2 and the rules made under it (including deans, proctors from the dioceses, forces and university constituencies, and clerical members of religious communities) together with ex officio members and up to five co-opted members.
+It consists of clergy (below the rank of bishop) who have been elected, appointed or chosen in accordance with Canon H 2 and the rules made under it (including deans, proctors from the dioceses, armed forces and university constituencies, and clerical members of religious communities) together with a member of the Archbishops' Council, ex officio members and up to five co-opted members.

 The Revd Canon Luke Miller (London) - Prolocutor of the Lower House of the Convocation of Canterbury

-The Revd Canon Kate Wharton (Liverpool) - Prolocutor of the Lower House of the Convocation of York
+The Revd Kate Wharton (Liverpool) - Prolocutor of the Lower House of the Convocation of York